Symantec (SYMC) Q3 2017 Results - Earnings Call Transcript

 Yeah.
 So I think in Consumer, there's a couple things that are really noteworthy.
 We came to market with the announcement of Norton Core at the CES show in Las Vegas, and we had some comments in our prepared remarks on that.
 I encourage everyone to go and take a look at those.
 That launch was extremely well received both at the show and even in our telecom service provider customer base extremely powerful interest in bringing that to market, especially what's been going on in IoT in the home and protecting the family and protecting our customers across multiple channels, whether it be PC, Mac, Android or iOS.
 And so we have a very strong story there.

-We've also launched our Wi-Fi protection for when you're consuming (49:06) and you're roaming around, protect you on all the various Wi-Fi infrastructure that you attach to, which is a dangerous place for malware.
-And when we put it all together and bringing LifeLock to the story, we have now got a digital safety proposition for consumers, their family, and a total end-to-end cyber defense and identity protection problems that they have.
+We've also launched our Wi-Fi protection for when you're a consumer and you're roaming around, protect you on all the various Wi-Fi infrastructure that you attach to, which is a dangerous place for malware.
+And when we put it all together and bringing LifeLock to the story, we have now got a digital safety proposition for consumers, their family, and the total end-to-end cyber defense and identity protection problems that they have.
 This includes things like next-gen parental controls, where it's not about just blocking inappropriate content.
 It's about face time, screen time, time of day, and even turning off the applications so that everyone comes to dinner and puts down their cellphone.

 This is really center of mind for consumers.
 It's been- we have been testing this with our focus groups.
-We do a lot of focus group testing and we are very bullish about our ability to increase our consumer revenues from this value proposition.
-And also as people refresh their PC footprint to be able to not have to work too hard to keep them across that refresh through this value proposition which is extremely powerful in really bringing our malware protection revenues back to growth.
+We do a lot of focus group testing, and we are very bullish about our ability to increase our consumer revenues from this value proposition.
+And also as people refresh their PC footprint to be able to not have to work too hard to keep them across that refresh through this value proposition, which is extremely powerful in really bringing our malware protection revenues back to growth.
 So we think that we – as we announced at the LifeLock acquisition, that we can do that in an accelerated fashion and we are bullish about the future of our consumer business.
 We're also encouraged by the results that LifeLock announced today.
 That was a strong result considering an acquisition at the same time.

 Andrew James Nowinski - Piper Jaffray & Co.